asengupta07/Mohakash/README.md

 - Trained the secondary multi-class classification model to classify priority of threats in three levels with almost cent percent accuracy.
 The model is a voting classifier ensembled with random forest, xboost and lightbgm.
 - Created visual dashboards and reports on the data to give important insights.
 - Analysed the server log dataset to visualise server traffic and traffic patterns in the interactive dashboard.
 - Deployed the model that accepts multiple log data as either textual input or a file (upto 200 MB) corresponding to actual Bhuvan website's firewall log data file, preprocesses it and runs the predictions for all the logs at once.
-An interactive dashboard is also generated for better visualisation of the data.
+An interactive dashboard is also dynamically generated for better visualisation of the data.

 <p align="center"><img src="https://github.com/asengupta07/Mohakash/assets/136733971/ae4cd3f9-3536-4e9c-be51-0801ccd8b1b3" width="400px"><img src="https://github.com/asengupta07/Mohakash/assets/136733971/cdf510a9-3938-49cc-ac99-e3086bd47ab6" width="400px"></p>